Team Soho

-Team Soho (formerly credited as SCEE Internal Development Team or also known as SCEE Studio Soho) was a British first-party video game developer and a studio of Sony Computer Entertainment based in Soho, London.
+Team Soho was a British video game developer based in Soho, London.
+It was formerly the video game development division of Sony Computer Entertainment Europe before being spun off to develop The Getaway series; a second unit at Cambridge would later be spun off as SCEE Cambridge Studio.

 The company was founded in 1994.
 The original development staff had little to no experience in the video game industry, with most of them being recent college graduates.
 They started out with developing NBA ShootOut, the first entry of the NBA ShootOut series, which released in 1996.
-In 2002, the studio was closed and merged with SCEE Studio Camden (former Psygnosis Camden Studio) to form London Studio.
+In 2002, the studio was closed and merged with SCE Studio Camden (formerly Psygnosis Camden Studio) to form London Studio.
 The Team Soho brand was retained for The Getaway: Black Monday.

 The Getaway creative director, Brendan McNamara, founded Team Bondi in mid-2003 in Sydney, and had hired several former staff members of Team Soho.
 After Bondi's closure, he founded Videogames Deluxe.